CMLPlatform/ramascene/docs/source/API-descriptors.rst

 | }

+Multiple model selections can be added, however a user can only specify a single-selection per "product", "originReg", "consumedBy","consumedReg" in the array for this version of the application.
-Multiple model selections can be added.
-The websocket response will contain the added model details specified by name.
+The websocket response contains the added model details specified by name.